The Private Equity Review: China

 Deal terms in going-private transactions

-Another key negotiation point is whether the target would benefit from a go-shop period, which is a period following signing of the transaction agreement during which the target can actively solicit competing bids from third parties.
+Another key negotiation point is whether the target would benefit from a go-shop period, which is a period following the signing of a transaction agreement during which the target can actively solicit competing bids from third parties.
 When defending against a claim of breach of fiduciary duty in Delaware, a company and its directors may point to a go-shop period in a merger agreement as a potentially helpful fact.
 Under Cayman law, however, there is not as much well-defined benefit for the company to insist on a go-shop period if the buyer consortium already has sufficient voting power to veto any other competing merger proposal.

 Deal terms in growth equity investments